Contact:

 Structural repair describes the professional restoration of the functionality of structures, building components, and work equipment.
 In the context of concrete demolition, special demolition, and rock excavation, this means analyzing damage in a targeted way, selecting suitable methods, and implementing them carefully and safely.
 For Darda GmbH, methods that work with hydraulic force are particularly central, such as concrete pulverizers or hydraulic rock and concrete splitters, because these tools enable controlled interventions with high precision and have proven themselves in various application areas.
+In practice, this form of repair and rehabilitation reduces collateral damage, limits emissions, and supports reliable schedule and quality control.

-Definition: What is meant by structural repair
+Definition: What is meant by structural repair?

 Structural repair is understood as the restoration to a defined target condition so that a component, a structure, or a work tool reliably fulfills its required function again.
-It is part of maintenance and is distinct from inspection (condition assessment) and maintenance (preservation measures).
+It is part of maintenance and is distinct from inspection (condition assessment) and servicing (preservation measures).
 In practice, structural repair includes damage analysis, elimination of causes, the choice of suitable methods (e.g., removal, replacement, strengthening, joining) as well as quality assurance and documentation.
-In the construction context, this includes measures on concrete, masonry, natural stone, steel, and composite components; in the machinery context, the restoration of the specification of equipment, hydraulic power packs, and cylinders.
+In the construction context, this includes measures on concrete, masonry, natural stone, steel, and composite components; in the machinery context, the restoration of specification conformance of equipment, hydraulic power packs, and cylinders.

 Basics and delineation of structural repair in the deconstruction environment

 In deconstruction, a distinction is often made between complete demolition, selective dismantling, and structural repair.
 While demolition removes substance, structural repair aims at targeted preservation, replacement, or strengthening.
 Decisions are based on structural analysis, material diagnostics (e.g., cracks, voids, carbonation, reinforcement corrosion) as well as boundary conditions such as vibration and noise control.
-Hydraulic methods such as splitting and pulverizer crushing enable low vibration levels and fabric-friendly workflows that are suitable for structure-compatible interventions.
+Hydraulic methods such as splitting and pulverizer crushing enable low vibration levels and fabric friendly workflows that are suitable for structure compatible interventions.
 Legal and normative requirements must always be checked on a project basis; general safety, environmental, and documentation obligations must be observed.

 Process of a professional structural repair: from diagnosis to recommissioning